jordgarvi/real-world-it-ticket-simulation-lab/tickets/04-firewall-blocking.md

 APT error showing failed connections
 ![apt-install-fails-firewall](../images/apt-install-fails-firewall.png)

-This demonstrates how strict firewall rules can interfere with system operations like package installation — a realistic scenario in locked-down environments.
+This demonstrates how strict firewall rules can interfere with system operations like package installation, a realistic scenario in locked down environments.